ceilfors/ruby-koans-exercise/README.md

 > If the rolls are random, then it is possible (although not likely) that two consecutive rolls are equal.
 What would be a better way to test this?

 Compare the object_id for each Array object returned.

+## class_methods

+- Can add method on demand to any objects (including class as they are objects too):

+    fido = Dog.new
+    def fido.wag
+      :fidos_wag
+    end

+- Class statement can return values, just like how if statement works.

+> The two major ways to write class methods are: ...
+Which do you prefer and why?

+I would prefer the `self.method` when I don't have many methods. `class << self` might be handy when I'm to declare a lot of class methods, hence I don't need to type so many `self`s.